GovTechSG/seed-docs-new/post-onboarding-instructions/mac-os-13.md

 # Post onboarding instructions for macOS 13

- After onboarding your Internet Device to SEED, follow these steps:
+ After onboarding your Internet Device to SEED, follow these instructions:

   - [Ensure Full Disk Access(FDA) is enabled for SEED components](#ensure-full-disk-accessfda-is-enabled-for-seed-components)
   - [Turn on Cloudflare WARP for macOS](#turn-on-cloudflare-warp-for-macos)